 The LEAD Center’s work focuses on promoting innovation in policy, employment, and economic advancement to advance individual and systems level change for all people with disabilities.
 The LEAD Center provides policy research and recommendations, training, and technical assistance, as well as demonstration projects designed to break down silos in existing systems, processes, and practices, and foster wider understanding, adoption, and integration of next-generation employment practices in both the public and private sector.

-Led by Social Policy Research Associates and National Disability Institute with funding from the U.S. Department of Labor’s Office of Disability Employment Policy, the LEAD Center – known formally as the National Center on Leadership for the Employment and Economic Advancement of People with Disabilities (LEAD) – brings together a range of organizations, thought leaders and best-practice innovators to expand policy, employment, leadership and economic advancement opportunities and outcomes for all people with disabilities.
+Led by Social Policy Research Associates and National Disability Institute, the LEAD Center – known formally as the National Center on Leadership for the Employment and Economic Advancement of People with Disabilities (LEAD) – brings together a range of organizations, thought leaders, and best-practice innovators to expand policy, employment, leadership, and economic advancement opportunities and outcomes for all people with disabilities.

-Learn more about us and how we work to advance innovative employment outcomes and greater financial stability for Americans with disabilities.
-Explore our website and download a two-page overview of the LEAD Center.
+Learn more about us and how we work to advance innovative employment outcomes and greater financial stability for Americans with disabilities by exploring our website and joining our mailing list.

 Get to know the national LEAD Center staff.